jeffreyevans/GeNetIt/README.md

 sampling, summarizing associated raster variables and building unconstrained and singly constrained gravity models following Murphy et al., (2010).

+As of version 0.1-6 all support of raster (RasterLayer, RasterStack) and sp (SpatialPointsDataFrame) class objects
+has ended, replaced by terra (SpatRaster) and sf (sf POINT) classes.

 You can access a [full tutorial here](https://spatialr.s3.us-west-2.amazonaws.com/Gravity/GravityModel.html)

-# Available functions in GeNetIt 0.1-5 are:
+# Available functions in GeNetIt 0.1-6 are:

 | `GeNetIt` Function           | Description                                                                             |
 |:-----------------------------|:----------------------------------------------------------------------------------------|